 For graduate students, the main role of a College is to look after your welfare.
-Each college is a microcosm of the University, giving you the opportunity to get to know students and staff in a range of subjects.
+Each College is a microcosm of the University, giving you the opportunity to get to know students and staff in a range of subjects.
 It is a community, providing pastoral support, a social environment, and, where applicable, accommodation and catering facilities.
-A more detailed explanation can be found in the University's website.
+A more detailed explanation can be found on the University's website.
 All teaching will take place at your Department or Faculty.

 A more detailed history of the College can be found here on our website.

-Homerton can offer College membership for all higher degree courses that are offered by the University of Cambridge.
+Homerton can offer College membership for all Higher Degree courses that are offered by the University of Cambridge.

 If the course is approved by the University of Cambridge, Homerton can offer College membership; this includes all part-time courses.
 Here is some further information about part-time study.

 Yes.
-If your application reaches Homerton whilst we still have places available, we will be happy to consider it.
+If your application reaches Homerton while we still have places available, we will be happy to consider it.
 However, if applying for University studentships and other funding, there are deadlines to which you must adhere to be eligible.
 Details about this are found here.
 For information regarding application timescales, look here.

 Homerton welcomes and encourages applications for all courses and disciplines offered by the University of Cambridge; we do not discriminate for or against particular subjects.